bluluke/katas/README.md

 ## Javascript Function Descriptions:

+convertRomanNumeral: takes a Roman numeral as an argument and returns its value as a numeric decimal integer.

 countWhiteSpace: returns number of instances of whitespace in input

 countInNestedArrays: returns the number of instances of the second argument that are present if the first argument which is an array/nested array.